Chocolate and indulgent, Recipes

 Baking Science Notes: Basque Cheesecake

-High Heat = Caramelised Top
+High Heat = Caramelised Top Basque Cheesecake

 Starting at 210°C gives rapid Malliard browning and caramelisation on the surface, creating that signature burnt look while sealing in moisture.

-Wobbly Centre = Custard Texture
+Wobbly Centre = Custard Texture Basque Cheesecake

 Lowering the oven to 150°C lets the cake set gently.
 Pulling it out while slightly wobbly allows carryover heat to finish cooking, leaving the centre creamy and custard-like.

-Flour for Structure
+Flour for Structure Basque Cheesecake

 A touch of quinoa flour and cornflour helps bind moisture and adds stability.
 The flour also softens the texture, giving it a tender, sliceable consistency.

-No Water Bath = Rustic Finish
+No Water Bath = Rustic Finish Basque Cheesecake

 Skipping a bain-marie lets the cheesecake bake quickly, crack naturally, and form its iconic rustic folds and deep caramel colour.

-Chill, Then Serve at Room Temp
+Chill, Then Serve at Room Temperature Basque Cheesecake

 Chilling allows the cheesecake to firm up for clean slices, but bringing it back to room temperature restores its silky texture.